This page was updated on September 24, 2024 to include a summary and recording of the event.

 Patrick Paul Walsh, Vice President of Education and Director, SDG Academy, UN Sustainable Development Solutions Network (SDSN)

 Dr. Walsh still remains a Full Professor of International Development Studies and is Director of the UCD M.Sc. in Sustainable Development in partnership with the SDG Academy.
-He was elected president of President of the Statistical and Social Inquiry Society of Ireland (SSISI) in 2022.
-SSISI is all-island learned society established in 1847.
+He was elected president of the Statistical and Social Inquiry Society of Ireland (SSISI) in 2022.
+SSISI is an all-island learned society established in 1847.
 The Society is a forum for evidence based discussions on public policy between government departments, social partners and academia.
-Proceedings are published in a open science diamond Journal archived in TCD TARA and listed on the Web of Science
+Proceedings are published in an open science diamond Journal archived in TCD TARA and listed on the Web of Science.

 Asmita Satyarthi, Chief Executive Officer, Satyarthi Movement for Global Compassion